Notable Hat Manufacturers

 near Denton & Stockport

 Initially, hat manufacture was mostly a cottage industry.
 Farmers in the area engaged in hat making in small workshops attached to their homes to supplement their primary income.
 During the 18th century this developed into an artisan-based industry whereby a master hatter was in business with his son or sons, employing a few apprentices and journeymen*.
-This specialised industry was centred in Denton and Stockport and to a lesser extent in nearby towns such as Manchester, Ashton-under-Lyne, Hooley Hill, Audenshaw, Hyde, Romiley, Hollinwood and Failsworth.
+This specialised industry was centred in Denton and Stockport and to a lesser extent in nearby towns such as Manchester, Ashton-under-Lyne, Hyde, Bredbury, Romiley, Droylsden, Failsworth, Hollinwood and Bury.

 Deansgate, Manchester